roberthoenig/FirstOrderLogic.jl/README.md

 ## How is this different from PROLOG?

 The PROLOG programming language can be used to prove seemingly arbitrary statements in first-order logic.
 PROLOG differs from `FirstOrderLogic.jl` in two ways:
-* Syntax: PROLOG code is written in in facts.
+* Syntax: PROLOG code is written in facts.
 These facts represent horn clauses.
 In doing so, PROLOG hides the first-order logic syntax from the user.
 This proves convenient for real world applications, but it's not mathematically pure. `FirstOrderLogic.jl` uses a direct mathematical syntax for expressing formulas.